dimetriuss/MongoGradleSpringREST/README.md

 To start mongod:

- sudo service mongodb start
+ sudo service mongod start

 To stop mongod:

- sudo service mongodb stop
+ sudo service mongod stop

 If you use the service command to start and stop, it should be using the configuration file: /etc/mongodb.conf.
 Starting mongod from the command line